kharaone/plan/README.md

 couple of services to manage so the repository also contains a few of servies: A small python backend, a small frontend, and a service that runs migrations whenever a new SQL file is added to `services/migrations/sql`.
-These services are merely here as examples and should be thrown away if you want to use stack for your own projects (though the migrations service might be useful).
+These services are merely here as examples and should be thrown away if you want to use plan for your own projects (though the migrations service might be useful).

 ## Requirements
 You need to have [Docker][docker] installed.
 If you're using [Homebrew][homebrew] simply run